 Some of Kris's Favorite Things:

-Easy meal: Kebabs on the grill with steak, peppers, onions, zucchini, bacon (marinated in a mixture of olive oil, balsamic vinegar, garlic, onion, salt & pepper) with rice pilaf.
+- Easy meal: Kebabs on the grill with steak, peppers, onions, zucchini, and bacon (marinated in a mixture of olive oil, balsamic vinegar, garlic, onion, salt & pepper) with rice pilaf.

 Kris's Happiness Formula: